Safety

 Malaria & Vaccinations

 Malaria is present in Etosha.
-The risk is low from May to October and increases during the wetter months from November to April.
+The risk is low from May to October but increases during the wetter months from November to April.
 During this period, it is advisable to take antimalarials.
 You should also take precautions such as covering up in the evening and applying mosquito repellent (those containing DEET are most effective).
 Visit a travel clinic before coming to Namibia.
 Several vaccinations are recommended and usually administered before your departure.

 Wildlife Viewing